Abu Dhabi City Guide

 Quick facts

-• Home to Sheikh Zayed Grand Mosque, a world-class architectural feat.
+• Home to the Sheikh Zayed Grand Mosque, a masterpiece of Islamic architecture and one of the largest in the world.

 🏛️